SergeiShtepa/linux/Documentation/block/blksnap.rst

 The change tracker allows to determine which blocks were changed during the time between the last snapshot created and any of the previous snapshots.
-Having a map of changes, it is enough to copy only the changed blocks, and no need to reread the entire block device completely.
+With a map of changes, it is enough to copy only the changed blocks, and no need to reread the entire block device completely.
 The change tracker allows to implement the logic of both incremental and differential backups.
 Incremental backup is critical for large file repositories whose size can be hundreds of terabytes and whose full backup time can take more than a day.
 On such servers, the use of backup tools without a change tracker becomes